sderose/ragnarok/Dominus/DOC/BaseDom.md

 this context, so "contains" and "in" are overridden for Node and its subclasses, to check whether the actual node is an actual child.

+* This raises an issue with what the boolean values of nodes should be.
+An empty list in Python is conventionally false; but an empty Element in DOM can still have all kinds of information via attributes, so probably should be True -- it's not "empty" in the same way as a bare list of dict.
+Similarly, Attr nodes implement bool() as the bool() of their *value*, so testing "if myNode.getAttribute("x")" tells you if the attribute exists and is non-empty, which sure seems Pythonic to me.

 * On the other hand, DOM has a "contains" method (not an infix operator), and "node1.contains(node2)" checks whether node2 is a *descendant*, not just a child.
 That method is also available, and does what DOM days.
 However,